MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design: Methodology

-which is the distance of the model's loss between quantizing and not quantizing this single channel.
-In Eq.\ref{eq:salience}, $l()$ is the loss function of the model w.r.t. a single channel, $c_q$ is the quantized weight of the channel and $c_0$ is the original weight.
-Note that it regards other neurons except $c$ as constant in $l()$.
+which is the distance of the model's loss between quantizing and not quantizing channel $c$.
+In Eq.\ref{eq:salience}, $l()$ is the loss function of the model w.r.t. a single channel, $c_q$ is the quantized weight of the channel and $c_0$ is the original one.

-We use the Taylor Expansion method to estimate the loss function $l(c)$ (similar with the existing quantization works, ignoring the high-order items):
+We use the Taylor Expansion method to estimate the loss function $l(c)$, ignoring the high-order items: